Skip to content

 The Architect

-This page is the methodology view — what the Architect does and why the conversation is shaped the way it is.
-For the implementation arc (Wave 34 + 35), see the canonical memory note.
+This page is the methodology view — what the Architect does and why the loop is shaped the way it is.

 What it is

-/studio is a chat surface, not a wizard.
-You type a brief — a paragraph of intent — and the Architect drafts a TRUST.
+The Architect is a draft-and-refine backend, not a wizard.
+You give it a brief — a paragraph of intent — and it drafts a Company.
 Roles, agents, charters, kickoff Quests, mission and values copy.
-You refine the draft in conversation.
+You refine the draft in follow-up turns.
 When the shape is right, you deploy.
 The programmable company spins up and you land in the new workspace.

 Four turns:

-- Brief.
+1. Brief.
 A paragraph of intent.
-What is this TRUST, what does it do, what kind of org chart fits.
+What is this Company, what does it do, what kind of org chart fits.

-- Draft.
-The Architect emits a Blueprint — a single-TRUST schema, or a StackBlueprint for a multi-TRUST graph.
+2. Draft.
+The Architect emits a Blueprint — a single-Company schema, or a StackBlueprint for a multi-Company graph.

-- Deploy.
+4. Deploy.
 One click.
-The platform writes the placement, prepares protocol state when enabled, and opens the TRUST workspace.
+The platform writes the placement, prepares protocol state when enabled, and opens the Company workspace.

 The brief is the input.
 The blueprint is the artifact.
 The deploy is the cutover.

 This is the same loop as Co-creation, one turn earlier.
-Co-creation says the workspace interviews the founder after the TRUST exists.
-The Architect says the room that designs the TRUST interviews the founder before it exists.
-The chat surface ships before the workspace does.
+Co-creation says the workspace interviews the founder after the Company exists.
+The Architect says the engine that designs the Company interviews the founder before it exists.

 What gets generated